In the clinic for April 23, 2025

 April 23, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Cleveland Diagnostics, Viz.ai.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Achieve, Cellphire, Ferring, Lipella, Metavia, Novadip.

 Briefs